NetGovern/deployments/kubernetes/README.md

 In our case, we are assigning *.netgovern.ai to our HAProxy installation.
 This is done in DNS and is outside the scope of this document.

-Setting up Netgovern services
+Setting up NetGovern services
 -----------------------------

-Installing the AI service is as straight forward as other helm charts once you add netgovern's helm repo as such:
+Installing the AI service is as straight forward as other helm charts once you add NetGovern's helm repo as such:

     $ helm repo add netgovern http://charts.netgovern.ai